yang-zzhong/go-querybuilder/README.md

 ## Feature

-1. Support Mysql, Pgsql and easy to support more database
+1. Support Mysql, Pgsql, Sqlite, Oracle and easy to support more database
 2. Clear Interface
 3. Just Compile Sql, Can Use With All database/sql